User experience (UX) is best described as:

 Feeling unsafe or a lack of trust in the website is a major cause of basket abandonment.
 An indication that the site is secure will give your customers a reason to believe their payment is valid and they will receive their products.
 This can be achieved through an SSL certificate, the use of a simple banner which includes business contact details, badges from trusted sources - such as Feefo, TrustPilot or Google - or payment logos, like Visa or PayPal.

-This is just the foundations of UX.
+This is just the foundation of UX.
 There's plenty more to implement, experiment with, and research.
 Get in touch with our expert team to discover how you can increase your conversions.

 Read our Conversion Rate Optimisation Blog for specific ideas on what you could implement to increase conversions on your online store.